-“If ever you’ve baked lasagna and then attempted to sanitize the messy, left-over lasagna pan, you know the difficulty with getting it clean.
-For sponging such a food-caked pan it’s usual for cooks to soak the pan overnight.
+“If ever you’ve baked lasagna and then attempted to sanitize the messy, left-over lasagna pan, you know the difficulty with cleaning it.
+For sponging such a food-caked pan, it’s usual for cooks to soak it overnight.
 Then they find that swabbing it the next day is easy.
-Colonic accomplishes the same ease of cleansing on the inside of one’s bowel.
-Hydrotherapy flushes the colon’s walls constantly with clear fluid, which serves to remove mucous plus some of their longstanding, caked-on faecal matter which contains hidden bacteria, parasites, Candida albicans-filled pockets, and other such pathological materials.”
+Colonic accomplishes the same ease of cleansing inside one’s bowel.
+Hydrotherapy constantly flushes the colon’s walls with clear fluid, removing mucous and some of their longstanding, caked-on faecal matter, which contains hidden bacteria, parasites, Candida albicans-filled pockets, and other pathological materials.”

-From its home office located in San Antonio, Texas, literature furnished by the International Association for colonic irrigation or I-ACT (see the Resource section) defines colonic irrigation as a safe, effective method of removing waste from the large intestine, without the use of drugs.
-Introduced into the colon pure, filtered and temperature-regulated water, softens and looseness the human waste, resulting in evacuation through natural peristalsis.
-The therapeutic session includes repeating this flushing process usually a few times.
+From its home office in San Antonio, Texas, literature furnished by the International Association for colonic irrigation I-ACT (see the Resource section) defines colonic irrigation as a safe, effective method of removing waste from the large intestine without using drugs.
+Pure, filtered, temperature-regulated water introduced into the colon softens and loosens the human waste, resulting in evacuation through natural peristalsis.
+The therapeutic session includes repeating this flushing process, usually a few times.

-Colonic irrigation is best in combination with adequate nutrient and fluid intake as well as with exercise.
-The modern and sophisticated technology applied today, manufactured through compliance with strict FDA guidelines, promotes both safety and sanitation of the procedure.
+Colonic irrigation is best combined with adequate nutrient and fluid intake and exercise.
+The modern and sophisticated technology applied today, manufactured through strict FDA guidelines, promotes the procedure’s safety and sanitation.

 Dr Pamela Whitney advises that her healing program for almost any condition frequently involves prescribing colonic irrigation.
 “I almost always refer my patient to undertake colon cleansing as the first part of my treatment.
 I do this for purposes of detoxification since most people possess toxic bowels.
 Further, it may result in either constipation or diarrhoea-both coming from the same sources of toxicity,” she says.
 “The patients’ toxins tend to kick back to their bloodstreams.
 Then, it may perpetuate numerous pathologies such as candidiasis, allergies, chronic fatigue, and other symptoms.
 They usually come from the recirculation of accumulated physiological poisons.

-“What we eat, the processed foods such as bread, pasta, sugars, and refined deserts hit the gastrointestinal tract like a glue.
-That substance becomes nearly indigestible.
-A prime source of allergies to wheat and other flour products is this flour made into a kind of mucilage by being mixed with saliva.
-This glue-like substance sticks on the walls of one’s GI tract to slow down the individual’s metabolic rate.
-Thereafter, constipation with inflammation can develop.
+“What we eat, the processed foods such as bread, pasta, sugars, and refined deserts hit the gastrointestinal tract like glue.
+So, that substance becomes nearly indigestible.
+A prime source of allergies to wheat and other flour products is this flour is made into a kind of mucilage by being mixed with saliva.
+Further, this glue-like substance sticks to one’s GI tract walls to slow down the individual’s metabolic rate.
+After that, constipation with inflammation can develop.
 However, colonic irrigation solves such a problem.”
-As is obvious, Dr Pamela Whitney is a great advocate of colonic irrigation.
+As is apparent, Dr Pamela Whitney greatly advocates colonic irrigation.
 Moreover, she prescribes it as a standard part of her treatment.